 Then, there’s the wine

 I’ve cut back on my wine consumption from one glass a day to 1-2 glasses per week.
 But that went by the wayside while we were in Italy.
 Italian wine is too sublime to set limits.
-When in Rome, (and certainly Tuscany) drink like a Roman!
+You can’t have a foodie vacation in Italy if you don’t drink like a Roman!

 We started our day with an Italian breakfast